-- Accompaniment may be live (as long as the person lives in the same residence as the competitor) or by pre-recorded back-track.
+- Accompaniment may be live (as long as local government guidelines are observed) or by pre-recorded back-track.

-- In the official entry form, you will be asked to provide the link with the web address of your video posting.
+- In the official entry form, you will be asked to provide the YouTube link for your video posting.
 We will also be copying your posting into OMFA YouTube channels so make sure to double check the link provided.
 All videos must be recorded in standard definition because of bandwidth limitations.
 It is not necessary to send your scores.

 - The video should be in the spirit of a recital or an audition and therefore you should dress appropriately.

 - You are required to introduce yourself and your selections in the video, either verbally or with a title card before each piece and must be limited to the following:

 The Composer and Complete Title of your selection (prior to each piece)

 My name is John Smith.
 I have entered Grade 4 Piano and I will be playing Sonatina in F Major, op.
 168, no. 1, 1st movement by Anton Diabelli.

 My name is Idina Menzel.
 I have entered Junior Musical Theatre and I will be singing “My Favourite Things” from The Sound of Music.
 Music by Richard Rodgers, Lyrics by Oscar Hammerstein II.